-Slalom skiers will receive - 4 passes or 6 minutes whichever is less.
-Trick skiers will receive - 2 passes or 5 minutes whichever is less.
+receive - 4 passes or 6 minutes whichever is less. receive - 2 passes or 5 minutes whichever is less.

-Jump skier will receive - 3 passes or 6 minutes whichever is less.
+Trick skiers will receive Jump skier will receive

+- 3 passes or 6 minutes whichever is less.

 After closure of the registration 60 days before the Championships (please ref. to rule 14.12 for the specific deadline), each entered competitor in the IWWF Event Management System (EMS) will be allocated Official Familiarisation time as specified above.